Bernard de Gomme: Return to Netherlands

 In 1646, Gomme returned to the Netherlands, where he worked as civil engineer, amongst others at the construction of polders in Flanders.
 On 15 June 1649, Gomme received a commission from Charles II, then at Breda, to be quartermaster-general of all forces to be raised in England and Wales.
 On 16 September 1654 at Middelburg he married Catharina van Deynse, widow of Johannes Beverland, by whom he had a daughter, Anna.
 Gomme was present as military engineer at the Battle of the Dunes near Dunkirk in 1658.
-After the English Restoration he was restored to favor in England and was appointed there Surveyor-General of Fortifications in 1660.
+After the English Restoration he was restored to favour in England and was appointed there Surveyor-General of Fortifications in 1660.

 A collection of 63 drawings by De Gomme of fortified towns in the Low Countries (The Netherlands and Flanders) is now kept in the British Library in London.

 Restoration

 In March 1661 he was promoted to engineer-in-chief of all the king's castles and fortifications in England and Wales.
 Among his first tasks were the repairs of Dover pier, the erection of fortifications at Dunkirk, and the surveying of Tilbury Fort.
 In August 1665 instructions were given for making the fortifications at Portsmouth according to the plans prepared by Gomme.
 On 14 November of the same year the king directed him to give his assistance to commissioners for making the Cam navigable, and establishing a communication with the Thames.
 Three days later he received a commission to build a new citadel on the Hoe of Plymouth.
 In March 1667, he accompanied the Duke of York to Harwich, which it was proposed to entrench completely all round.
 On returning to London he was summoned to give advice for fortifying the Medway and Portsmouth, as well as Harwich.
 After the raid by fellow Dutchman Michiel de Ruyter in 1667 on the Medway, De Gomme was asked to help with the fortification of Sheerness, to stop a raid like that from happening again.
 In 1673 and 1675 he was making surveys about Dublin.
 A reference to Gomme's design of building a fort-royal on the strand near Ringsend, in the neighbourhood of Dublin, occurs in the report of the elder Sir Jonas Moore, surveyor-general of ordnance, drawn up in 1675.
 In July 1682, Gomme was appointed surveyor-general of ordnance.
 He died in London on 23 November 1685, and was buried on the 30th of that month in the chapel of the Tower of London.
 He left liberal legacies to the Dutch Church in London and to Christ's Hospital.
 After Katherine's death, Gomme had remarried, by licence dated 15 October 1667, Catherine Lucas of Bevis Marks, a widow of fifty who died a few weeks before him, and was also buried in the Tower chapel, 19 October 1685.